OctopusDeploy/blog/blog/2022-03/shaping-config-as-code/index.md

 ## What’s next?

 The next step is getting this into your hands.
-We're rolling out an early access preview of Config as Code to Octopus Cloud instances over the coming months.
+We rolled out an early access preview of Config as Code in 2021.
+It will be out of early access and available to use in production soon.

 Happy deployments!